Eden Waterproof Body Blossom

 Dear California Exotic Novelties,

 Size matters.
 I’m not sure if you missed the memo or if you’re so sure of yourself that you think the rules don’t apply to you but they do.
 Let me repeat it: size matters.
 No, it’s not the only thing that matters.
-So do quality, forethought, creativity and function, all of which you utterly failed to bring to the table when you decided to make yet another, pitiful “hands free” vibrator: the Venus Penis.
-I know that out of the hundreds or thousands of sex toys you will make, some of them are destined to succeed but is that good enough reason for the rest of them so be so horrid?
+So do quality, forethought, creativity and function, all of which you utterly failed to bring to the table when you decided to make yet another pitiful “hands free” vibrator: the Venus Penis.
+I know that out of the hundreds or thousands of sex toys you will make, some of them are destined to succeed but is that good enough reason for the rest of them to be so horrid?
 In short, California Exotic, your toy sucks.
 You suck.

 For starters – and let’s kick it off with the big one – I only chose the Venus Penis after having such a disappointing time with my first (and last, until now) strap on vibrator because it has a penis.
 At least, I thought it did.
 Your pictures and packaging make it seem mysteriously larger than it actually is.
-It almost looks like a nice, meaty cock will wel defined head.
+It almost looks like a nice, meaty cock will well defined head.
 What it actually is, is a finger which has mutated with the head of a cock.
-It might be a meaty finger but it’s not much when it comes to insertion.
+It might be a meaty finger, but it’s not much when it comes to insertion.
 If any of you have vaginas, stick your thumb in it.
 Wow!
 See what that does?

 Absolutely nothing!

 On the topic of size, I have a bone to pick with toy manufacturers who assume that the vagina, clit and anus are all within some 3″ diameter.
 They’re not.
 Really.
 Add an inch or 2 or, hell, even 4 for good measure and then the “erotic clitoral” stimulator and “superior anal” stimulator might reach their target.
-I mean, come on, can you really call something which doesn’t touch anything superior?
+I mean, come on, can you really call something that doesn’t touch anything superior?
 I think not.

 On a semi-related note, I guess you don’t like fleshy girls.
-My mons and labia are pretty prominent which means if I even want clit stimulation, I have to push my lips aside and hold the toy against me.
-So much for hands free, huh?
+My mons and labia are pretty prominent, which means if I even want clit stimulation, I have to push my lips aside and hold the toy against me.
+So much for hands-free, huh?
 Really, all you need to do is make the clit stimulator longer and soft enough so I can adjust it to where I need it.

 And while we’re on the subject of inferiority (we are, aren’t we?), let’s talk about the material.
 Jelly?
 Really?
 It smells out of the box and, you’re lucky, because many folks won’t even touch the stuff anymore, but I’m not so picky.
 And, I’m not sure how you did it, but the jelly is actually rather stiff.
 The wings kept poking my poor thighs uncomfortably.
 What gives?
 (Haha!
 Nothing, because if the toy had give, it wouldn’t hurt).
 And the straps?
-Cheap elastic which, while soft and shouldn’t hurt, began to chafe after a while.
+Cheap elastic, which, while soft and shouldn’t hurt, began to chafe after a while.

 So where were we?
 Creativity?
 Check – I mean, not really.
 I liked the idea of overall external stimulation combined with internal vibration so I think you tried to do something a little more original, here, but failed.
 That’s because you lack my next point: forethought.
 I probably think more than most people and it doesn’t always do me any good but your lack of thought, period, does me no good.
 I mean why put the penis in the middle of the butterfly’s tummy when the toy is designed to sit forward, not really under you?
 This means the already-crappy penis is inserted at an awkward, yes even painful, angle.
 Maybe that’s why you made it so short?
 You knew we’d be feeling it but did you count on us saying “Ouch!”?